chayadeaver/my-notes/README.md

 ## Features

-* Sign up/Log in with authenticated password
+* Sign up/Log in with authenticated password.
 * Once signed in, users can create, view, edit and delete their notes.
-*

 ## Tech Used